 - big stirring spoon and rubber spatula

-- soap mold, such as a loaf pan (Joel made one for me out of wood)
+- soap mold of some sort (Joel made one for me out of wood)

 - parchment paper for lining the mold